TerribleBrad/Wind-of-Kine/README.md

 **Followers**:

 Streamlined Skyrim comes with all of the best followers that the Skyrim modding community has to offer.
-From Lucien, to Inigo and from Hoth to Serena Dialogue addon you'll be sure to get your fill of unique followers.
+From Lucien, to Inigo and from Hoth to Serena Dialogue Addon you'll be sure to get your fill of unique followers.
 And we can't forget about the doggo companions: Gladys the Corgi, True Meeko and Vigilance Reborn.

 # Installation
 ### Prerequisites